Therapy for Adult Children of Emotionally Immature Family Dynamics in Michigan

 People Pleasing Patterns

-Understanding why prioritizing others’ needs once felt necessary.
+Understanding why prioritizing others' needs once felt necessary — and what it costs you now.

 Emotional Responsibility